brigisroy/work/11.12.2019/README.md

 ExecutorService pool = Executors.newFixedThreadPool(number_of_max_threads);
 pool.shutdown();
 ```
-Always the Thread Pool Executor should be ShutDown otherwise it will goes on Running
+Always the Thread Pool Executor should be ShutDown otherwise it keeps on Running